Check Point and Firebox BOVPN Integration Guide

 - Click Save.

-- On the Branch Office VPN page, in the Tunnels section, click Add.
+- In the Tunnels section, click Add.

 The Branch Office VPN Tunnel configuration interface appears. - From the Gateway drop-down list, select the gateway that you added.

-- In the Addresses section, click Add to configure tunnel routes for the tunnel.
+- In the Addresses section, click Add.

 - In the Local IP section, from the Choose Type drop-down list, select Network IPv4.